undefinedCudaCore/BaigiamasisDarbasPiguLT/README.md

 			◶ Click the "Continue Shopping" button when it appears in the popup ◶ Click the cart button to enter the cart page

-*Test scenario 2.2 expected result: Add seached item to cart.*
+*Test scenario 2.2 expected result: Add the searched item to the cart.*

 		Test scenario 2.3:
 		◉ Add a second item to the cart